muratk5n/thirdwave/en/README.md

 ---

-Overwork, Japan - with all that overtime, productivity isn't that high..
+Overwork, Japan - all that overtime doesn't seem to help productivity?

 [[-]](https://youtu.be/9Y-YJEtxHeo?t=17)